ray-project/ray/doc/source/cluster/kubernetes/user-guides/storage.md

 * What type of storage system should I set up for artifacts?
 * How do I handle package dependencies for your application?

-The answers to these questions will vary between development and production.
+The answers to these questions varies between development and production.
 This table summarizes the recommended setup for both situations:

 |   | Interactive Development  | Production  |
 |---|---|---|